Developing Working Memory

-A quick glance at how you can help children develop their working memory
+A quick glance at how you can help preschoolers develop their working memory

 Draw attention to how children can use strategies for keeping things in mind, like visuals and songs.
 These can help children remember what they are doing in the moment.